-Instead we used the Structural Time Series (STS) approach proposed by Harvey (1989) to generate the series for the output gap and expected inflation.
+Instead we use the Structural Time Series (STS) approach proposed by Harvey (1989) to generate series for the output gap and expected inflation.
 There are several advantages in using this approach.
 The first is that it provides a useful and intuitive way of decomposing a series into trend and cyclical components, which is particularly useful when one tries to estimate a series for an unobservable trend such as potential output.
 Second, the modelling approach lends itself readily to using a Kalman Filter estimation procedure, which allows one to proxy the learning process by policymakers and economic agents.
 Third, the structural time series models are parsimonious models which have reasonably rich ARIMA processes as their reduced forms.

-Essentially, we estimated models for real GDP and inflation for each country, seeking to disentangle the trend, cycle and irregular components.
+Essentially, we estimate models for real GDP and inflation for each country, seeking to disentangle the trend, cycle and irregular components15.
 In the case of GDP, a convenient decomposition of the series was made possible by applying the Kalman filter on the trend component.
-Subsequently, the latter was computed on the basis of one-step ahead predictions of the state vector.
+Subsequently, the latter was computed on the basis of one-step-ahead predictions of the state vector.
 This way, estimates of potential output are based only on past information, rather than on the full sample.
-In the case of inflation, we simply computed one-step ahead prediction errors from a univariate structural time series model to obtain a measure of expected and unanticipated inflation.